Book Review: Windswept House: A Vatican Novel – Malachi Martin

 It is then, a novel of global politics and religion, which includes the “Slavic Pope” – clearly John Paul II.
 And it is also about the enemies of the Pope, within both the Vatican and a wider geopolitical context.
 And according to the author, among these enemies are those who are not above the horrifying use of black magic.

-Now much of the above is enough to clearly locate the book on – or beyond – the “crackpot fringe” for many people.
-But there is much indeed to set this book aside from the “crackpot fringe”.
 There is very extensive learning and intelligence.
 Moreover, there is moral gravity and seriousness.
-And further still, it is evident that the author had immense, if not extraordinary firsthand knowledge of Vatican politics.
+And further still, it is evident that the author had immense, even, extraordinary firsthand knowledge of Vatican politics.
 It is clear that he was on speaking terms with several popes, not to mention many, many other key players.

 This is then a very disturbing, very powerful novel with real characters, whose names have been changed – “to protect the innocent” and perhaps the guilty as well …